devbydijah/devbydijah/README.md

 ![AltSchool Badge](https://img.shields.io/badge/-Engineering-6773E5?style=for-the-badge&logo=data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAIcAAACHCAYAAAA850oKAAAACXBIWXMAACE4AAAhOAFFljFgAAAAAXNSR...)

-I'm a passionate frontend developer on a journey to create beautiful and functional web experiences, looking to collaborate on frontend and open-source projects, seeking to master CSS and JavaScript.
+I'm a passionate frontend developer on a journey to create beautiful and functional web experiences, looking to collaborate on frontend and open-source projects, seeking to master CSS and JavaScript for responsive designs, interested in Front/UI Engineer roles (Intern/Junior), and actively seeking internship opportunities.

 ## Table of Contents
 - [Introduction](#hi-there--im-khadijah)